Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

-Second, we do not use lists to represent parsing stacks and repair sequences as Figure~\ref{fig:corchuelo:algorithm} may suggest.
-We found that this representation consumes noticeably more memory, and is slightly less efficient, than using parent pointer trees (often called `cactuses').
+Second, since error recovery frequently adjusts and resets parsing stacks and repair sequences, during error recovery we do not represent these as lists (as is the case during normal parsing).
+We found that lists consume noticeably more memory, and are slightly less efficient, than using parent pointer trees (often called `cactuses').
 Every node in such a tree has a reference to a single parent (or \texttt{null} for the root node) but no references to child nodes.
 Since our implementation is written in Rust -- a language without garbage collection -- nodes are reference counted (i.e.~a parent is only freed when it is not in a todo list and no children point to it).
 When the error recovery algorithm starts, it converts the main parsing stack (a list) into a parent pointer tree; and repair sequences start as empty parent pointer trees.
 The $\crarrow$ part of our implementation thus operates exclusively on parent pointer trees.
 Although this does mean that neighbouring configurations are scattered throughout memory, the memory sharing involved seems to more than compensate for poor cache behaviour; it also seems to be a good fit with modern \texttt{malloc} implementations, which are particularly efficient when allocating and freeing objects of the same size.
-While we suspect this representation is always likely to be a reasonable choice, it is difficult to generalise from our experience whether it will always be the best in other contexts, in particular for garbage collected languages.
+This representation is likely to be a reasonable choice in most contexts, although it is difficult to know from our experience whether it will always be the best choice (e.g~for garbage collected languages).